testfairy/docs/docs/07_Tester_FAQ.md

 [Back to top](#top)

 ### <a name="mytestfairy-download"></a>How do I download an applications?
-You have several options to download an application
+You have several options to download an application:

   * You should receive an email from the application developer that invites you to test and download an application build.
   * Login to your tester dashboard at [https://my.testfairy.com](https://my.testfairy.com) or [Android](https://play.google.com/store/apps/details?id=com.testfairy.app) or [iOS](https://itunes.apple.com/app/testfairy/id977307991) and you will be able to see all the applications you have been invited to test, download them and open bugs.